 Ampère's law is one of the fundamental laws of classical electrodynamics.
-This law was formulated by Andre Marie Ampère in 1826.
+This law was formulated by the physicist and mathematician André-Marie Ampère (1775-1836) in 1826.

 μ0 is the permeability of the vacuum

 dl is a vector tangent to the path chosen at each point